testfairy/docs/docs/0531_Bug_Tracking/01_JIRA_Cloud.md

 ## Connect TestFairy to JIRA Cloud

-1. Start by creating a JIRA API token.
+1. Create a JIRA API token
 Please note that this first step is optional, if you choose to use username and password instead of API Token, continue to step 2.

-log in to https://id.atlassian.com/manage/api-tokens# and click on "Create API token"
+1.1 log in to https://id.atlassian.com/manage/api-tokens# and click on "Create API token"

 ![Menu](/img/bug-tracking/jira-create-api.png)

-Label the new token "TestFairy".
+1.2 Label the new token "TestFairy".

 ![Menu](/img/bug-tracking/jira-label.png)

-Copy the API Token.
+1.3 Copy the API Token.

 ![Menu](/img/bug-tracking/jira-token.png)

+2. Configure JIRA in your TestFairy settings:

-1. Open your TestFairy account Preferences
+2.1.
+Open your TestFairy account Preferences

 ![Menu](/img/bug-tracking/jira-cloud-1.png)